Labor Market Intelligence

 Month-Over-Month Shifts

-In the Texas Workforce Commission’s October 2024 labor market report, the Coastal Bend region’s unemployment rate held steady at 4.5%.
-Among the eleven counties within the Coastal Bend region, four counties reported a decrease in unemployment during this period.
+In the Texas Workforce Commission’s November 2024 labor market report, the Coastal Bend region’s unemployment rate slightly rose 0.1 percentage point from 4.5% to 4.6%.
+Among the eleven counties within the Coastal Bend region, three counties reported a decrease in unemployment during this period.

 Year-Over-Year Changes